zkportal/aleo-oracle-docs/docs/sdk/go_api.md

 func NewClient(config *ClientConfig) (*Client, error)
 ```

 NewClient creates a new client using the provided configuration.
 Configuration is optional.
-If configuration is not provided, will use 1 notarizer and a verifier hosted by the developers, no logging, a transport similar to \[http.DefaultTransport\] for transport.
+If no configuration is provided, then only one notarizer is used with a verifier hosted by zkPortal, and a transport similar to \[http.DefaultTransport\], and no logging.

 ### func \(\*Client\) GetAttestedRandom